-The first section is reasonably easy with the best sections being on Ynys Cybi and the final section between Porth Trwyn Mawr and Church Bay.
+The first leg of the Anglesey Coastal path section of the Wales Coastal Path is reasonably easy with the best sections being on Ynys Cybi and the final section between Porth Trwyn Mawr and Church Bay.
 The Church Bay Inn was certainly a highlight!
 The down sides was escaping from Holyhead (no signs – found one in town centre then nothing until we finally got off tarmac) and the huge caravan parks before Porth Trwyn Mawr.

 We started off from Holyhead Station, but realised that we didn’t know which direction to take!
 Instinct took us through the station and over the impressive footbridge into the town centre where we found our first footpath sign pointing in the direction in which we’d come.

 So back over the bridge and we found ourselves back where we’d started.
 A few minutes with the map and we realised where we needed to go, a right hand turning towards the roundabout and the Edinburgh Castle pub before turning left uphill and into a vaguely industrial area before finding our first waymark and finally felt as if we were on the coastal path, with Caergybi and the Dublin ferries behind us.